-The towering peaks of the Tavan Bogd mountain range have, for centuries, mesmerised locals and visitors alike.
-Located in the Bayan-Olgii, the westernmost province of Mongolia, this magnificent mountain range is home to unique species of alpine animals such as Argali sheep, ibex, red deer, moose, snow leopard and golden eagle.
-Bordering with China and Russia, Bayan-Olgii is inhabited largely by Muslim and Kazakh communities, and houses Mongolia’s highest peak, the Khuiten Peak, which stands at 4,374 m above sea-level.
+Trip to Altai tavan bogd is the highlight of Mongolia.
+The peaks of the Tavan Bogd mountain range have always mesmerised locals and visitors.
+The peaks are located in the Bayan-Ulgii, the westernmost province of Mongolia, this magnificent mountain range is home to unique species of alpine animals such as Argali sheep, ibex, red deer, moose, snow leopard and golden eagle.
+Bordering with China and Russia, Bayan-Ulgii is inhabited largely by Muslim and Kazakh communities, and houses Mongolia’s highest peak, the Khuiten Peak, which stands at 4,374 m above sea-level.

-Summer makes a wonderful visit to experience one of the most dramatic natural landscapes Mongolia can offer.
+Summer makes a wonderful visit to experience one of the most dramatic natural landscapes Mongolia, as well as Western Mongolia can offer.
 Besides the snow-capped peaks, travellers are also greeted by glaciers, deep lush valleys carpeted with myriad of flowers, alpine lakes and hospitable eagle-hunters.
 Horse riding is perhaps one of the best forms of transportation to get around the region.
 Riding through the rugged and yet untouched terrains makes one feel like Aragorn in The Lord of the Rings.

 - Trekking in Altai Tavan Bogd National Park